 Shops and stalls in A-Bay are more expensive than in Pottuvil.
 Some shops on the main road have no prices displayed and seem to charge different customers different prices, whatever they think the customer will pay.
 Shop around.
 If you need to do a big shop, head into Pottuvil.

 Most restaurants are either directly on the beach (such as Emma Restaurant or Friends Indeed) or on both sides on the main road.
-Many restaurants have their fish (e.g. tuna or marlin, without cooling) shown, but check twice if it is really fresh or from the day before.
+Many restaurants have their fish (e.g. tuna or marlin, without refrigeration) on display, but check if it is really fresh or from the day before.

+A-bay is known for its nightlife during the high season.
 A bar close to Galaxy Lounge plays electronic music till sunrise every Wednesday.
+As with elsewhere in Sri Lanka, remember that everywhere is dry on full moon days.

 Matara.
 One daily bus from Pottuvil at 06:00.
 Rs.
 305, 7-8 hours.
 Note that the bus does not start in Pottuvil.
 When it arrives in Pottuvil at 06:00-06:30, most seats are taken; you might have to stand for 1-2 hours until the people get off at the bigger towns.